-Types of Fire Engines and Their Importance
+Types of Fire Trucks and Their Importance

 Fire engines have advanced throughout the last four centuries.
 The first fire engines were human-propelled water pumps with no room for personnel.
 Around the end of the 1800s, the threat of fire within densely populated areas brought about paid firefighters equipped with horses to pull the early apparatus.
 The modern-day fire engine emerged in the 1960s armed with water pumps, a reservoir, and enclosed seats for the crew.